sboesebeck/morphium/Morphium Documentation.md

 only used auto-versioning is enabled in `@Entity`.
 Defines the field to hold the version number.

 ### WriteSafety

-Sepcify the safety for this entity when it comes to writing to mongo.
+Specify the safety for this entity when it comes to writing to mongo.
 This can range from "NONE" to "WAIT FOR ALL SLAVES".
 Here are the available settings:

 *   timeout: set a timeout in ms for the operation - if set to 0, unlimited (default).
 If set to negative value, wait relative to replication lag
 *   level: set the safety level: